-Byte Bit Field Name Field Description Туре 128 7-2 - Reserved RO 1-0 VDMSupport Advertisement RO 0: Group 1 (Page 20h, 24h, 28h, first 1⁄4 of 2Ch, 2Dh) 1: Groups 1-2 (Page 20h-21h, 24h-25h, 28h-29h, first 1⁄2 of 2Ch, 2Dh) 2: Groups 1-3 (Page 20h-22h, 24h-26h, 28h-2Ah, first 3⁄4 of 2Ch, 2Dh) 3: Groups 1-4 (Page 20h-23h, 24h-27h, 28h-2Bh, 2Ch, 2Dh) 129-130 7-0 FineIntervalLength U16 Length of fine interval (measurement time for one sample) used RO for internal BER/FERC monitoring, in units of 0.1 ms 131-143 7-0 - Reserved[13] RO 144 7 FreezeRequest When raised by the host, causes the module to freeze and hold all RW reported statistics reporting registers (minimum, maximum and average values) in Pages 24h-27h.
+Byte Bit Field Name Field Description Туре

+128 7-2 - Reserved RO

+1-0 VDMSupport Advertisement 0: Group 1 (Page 20h, 24h, 28h, first 1⁄4 of 2Ch, 2Dh) 1: Groups 1-2 (Page 20h-21h, 24h-25h, 28h-29h, first 1⁄2 of 2Ch, 2Dh) 2: Groups 1-3 (Page 20h-22h, 24h-26h, 28h-2Ah, first 3⁄4 of 2Ch, 2Dh) 3: Groups 1-4 (Page 20h-23h, 24h-27h, 28h-2Bh, 2Ch, 2Dh) RO

+129-130 7-0 FineIntervalLength U16 Length of fine interval (measurement time for one sample) used for internal BER/FERC monitoring, in units of 0.1 ms RO

+131-143 7-0 - Reserved[13] RO

+144 7 FreezeRequest When raised by the host, causes the module to freeze and hold all reported statistics reporting registers (minimum, maximum and average values) in Pages 24h-27h.
 When ceased by the host, releases the freeze request, allowing the reported minimum, maximum and average values to update again.
+Multi-bank behavior: Freezing or unfreezing in one supported bank occurs in all supported banks synchronously, independent of whether BankBroadcastEnable is supported and enabled.
 Note.
-The module internally records new statistics while the reporting C 0 registers are frozen, so that no data is lost.
-DO.
-4.5 6-0 - Reserved RO 145 7 FreezeDone Raised by the module when it has finished freezing the reporting RO registers (such that the host can now safely read) and simultaneously restarted all supported statistics internally.
-Ceased by the module (within T{VDMF} time from when Freeze Request is raised by the host).
+The module internally records new statistics while the reporting registers are frozen, so that no data is lost.
+RW

+6-0 - Reserved RO

+145 7 FreezeDone Raised by the module when it has finished freezing the reporting registers (such that the host can now safely read) and simultaneously restarted all supported statistics internally.
+Ceased by the module (within TVDMF time from when Freeze Request is raised by the host).
+The FreezeDone status in any of the supported banks reflects the completion of a FreezeRequest across all supported banks.
 Until a first FreezeRequest is served, the module reports 0b.
+RO

-6 UnfreezeDone Raised by the module when real-time updates of the reporting RO U OfficeZeDone registers are performed again I NO Ceased by the module (within T{VDMF} time from when Freeze Request is ceased by the host).
+6 UnfreezeDone Raised by the module when real-time updates of the reporting registers are performed again Ceased by the module (within T {VDMF} time from when Freeze Request is ceased by the host).
+The UnfreezeDone status in any of the supported banks reflects the completion of unfreezing across all supported banks.
 Until a first request to unfreeze is served, the module reports 0b.
+RO

-5-0 - Reserved RO 146-255 7-0 - Reserved[110] RO
+5-0 - Reserved RO

+146-255 7-0 - Reserved[110] RO

-8.15 Banked Page 9Fh (CDB Message)
+8.20 Banked Page 9Fh (CDB Message)

-Page 9Fh is the main Page of the optional Command Data Block (CDB) messaging feature (see section 7.2).

-The module advertises support of Page 9Fh in the CdbInstancesSupported field (see Table 8-48).

-Each supported Bank of Page 9Fh (with the same Bank supported for the supported subset of pages A0h-AFh) implements one CDB instance as a separate memory mapped command/reply message exchange facility

-Note: Concurrent messaging over different CDB instances is possible only when the module supports background mode message processing.
+- Page 9Fh is the main Page of the optional Command Data Block (CDB) messaging feature (see section 7.2). - The module advertises support of Page 9Fh in the CdbInstancesSupported field (see Table 8-49). - Each supported Bank of Page 9Fh (with the same Bank supported for the supported subset of pages A0h-AFh) implements one CDB instance as a separate memory mapped command/reply message exchange facility - Note: Concurrent messaging over different CDB instances is possible only when the module supports background mode message processing.

-Table 8-129 Page 9Fh Overview (CDB Message)
+Table 8-160 Page 9Fh Overview (CDB Message)